 The mining industry has driven the economy during recent years, with investment in new productive capacity over the past decade leading to increased export volumes.
 Growth in mining exports is likely to decline in coming years, as LNG projects ramp up to full capacity and China’s demand for iron ore reduces.
 Greater contributions from domestically‑focused and non-mining export industries will be needed to sustain Western Australia’s economic growth in the future.
 A broadening of economic activity will also help reduce the reliance on the mining and public sector industries to drive jobs growth.

-Western Australia’s main trading partner – China – is moving from investment‑led growth, with high demand for resources, to consumption‑led growth, with growing demand for high quality agricultural products, and tourism and international education services.
-In 2016-17, Western Australia’s agriculture-related exports grew, particularly to China, and the agriculture, forestry and fishing industry was the largest contributor to GSP growth, along with mining.
-Western Australia is yet to take full advantage of China’s growing demand for tourism and international education services as much as other states of Australia, with services exports down marginally in 2016-17.
+Western Australia’s main trading partner – China – is moving to more consumption‑led economic growth, with rising demand for high quality agricultural products, tourism and international education services.
+Western Australia is yet to take full advantage of China’s growing demand for tourism and international education services, as much as other Australian states, with real services exports falling in each of the past three years.

-Please contact Mike Thomas for editorial enquiries, or to be included on the email distribution list.
+Please contact Mike Thomas for editorial inquiries, or to be included on the email distribution list.